 ACCESSIBILITY: This website is designed in HTML5.
 HTML5 will become the standard in which websites are designed.
 HTML5 candidacy has been recommended to W3C on 6 August 2013.
 The design is using best practice from the guidelines for accessible design as suggested by the World Wide Web Consortium.

-How to change the browser text and background colours in Firefox and Internet Explorer
+How to change the browser text and background colours in browsers and additional information

 The ability to change the way your internet browser displays web pages can be controlled within the browser itself.
 The BBC have created a very useful guide to the different ways you may be able to adjust your settings.